-When and where to use: This feature allows you to reverse the content of your DRSM display upside down.
+When and where to use: This feature allows you to flip the content of the top display upside down.
+It is particularly useful when you would like to read the top display while the radio is still in the carry holder attached to your belt.